Byzantine conquest of Bulgaria: Basil II's reign

+Map of Bulgaria in its largest extension during Samuel's reign circa 1000.

 In 995, the Fatimids attacked the eastern Byzantine cities of Antioch and Aleppo, and Basil moved east to deal with the matter.
 He left in command of the Bulgarian command his confidant Nikephoros Ouranos.
 Ouranos' forces significantly defeated the Bulgarians at the Spercheios river.
 Samuel and his son Gabriel Radomir were wounded and hid among the dead bodies before they escaped.
 Samuel's ability to launch attacks into the western Byzantine Empire became limited, and he lost control of the city of Dyrrachion (modern Durrës).
 The city was previously controlled by Samuel, as he had married the city's leader Chryselios; after the Battle of Spercheios, Samuel gave the city to his son-in-law, Ashot, but Ashot fled the city, giving it to Basil.

 By 1000, Basil II was ready to launch another campaign into Bulgaria, and in 1001, he marched towards Serdica.
 His generals Theodorokanos and Nikephoros Xiphias quickly took the northeast, taking back Preslav and Pliska.
 Basil had success taking Bulgarian fortresses as he moved to the northwest in 1002, but was unable to take the fortress of Pernik.
 He besieged the city of Vidin for eight months.
 Some historians believe Basil signed a peace treaty with Samuel in 1005 which lasted until 1014.
 Others say he might have launched annual campaigns into Bulgaria in that time, but there are no accounts of this.